Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: Convergence of the proposed Algorithms

 \section{Convergence of the proposed Algorithms}

-We provide here a more straightforward technique to prove that the algorithms converge to a local optimum as compared to~\citep{Bhatnagar_2007_jour_TOMACS}.
+We prove that the algorithms converge to stationary points of an associated ODE.
+The techniques we use are more straightforward as compared to~\cite{Bhatnagar_2007_jour_TOMACS}.
 Before presenting the details of convergence analysis, we present the following result on $q$-Gaussians.
 It provides an expression for the moments of $N$-variate $q$-Gaussian distributed random vector.
-This is a consequence of the results presented in~\citep{Gradshteyn_1994_book_Elesevier}.
+This is a consequence of the results presented in~\cite{Gradshteyn_1994_book_Elesevier}.
 This result plays a key role in the proofs discussed below.